EzioTheDeadPoet/SME-FT-/README.md

 Previously, SMEFT included profiles for people that want to use specific animation engines.
 However, the best option is clearly [Nemesis](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases/latest) unless you want a very particular set of animal mods found on LoversLab.

-This list contains mods that fall into 4 categories.
+The list contains mods that fall into 4 categories.

 #### Tools
 - [BethINI](http://nexusmods.com/skyrimspecialedition/mods/4875)